Peter retraced his parents’ footsteps on a return to India to track down his father’s long-lost friends…

 They arrived back in England without enough money in their kaftan pockets to catch the bus to my grandparents’ house in Bexley and so walked the final few miles along the wet and dreary streets of southeast London.

-Throughout my childhood and formative years I listened intently to my parents’ tales of India and their travels: my father chasing a train out of Delhi that he was supposed to be on whilst my mother sat alone on-board wondering where he had gotten to – my mother had been in India just a few hours at the time!
+Throughout my childhood and formative years I listened intently to my parents’ tales of India and their travels: my father chasing a train out of Delhi that he was supposed to be on whilst my mother sat alone on board wondering where he had gotten to – my mother had been in India just a few hours at the time!

 Tales of my mother exchanging rupees with Kalashnikov-clad men in Kabul and my father sick with malaria in Lahore were also frequently retold.
 It was these tales that infused me with wanderlust.

 If I’m honest, I never really expected to find them.
-I thought that I could find Bhilwara, have a walk around and ask a few questions, take a few photographs to show my Dad how much it had changed and that would be about all I’d achieve.
+I thought that I could find Bhilwara, have a walk around and ask a few questions, and take a few photographs to show my Dad how much it had changed and that would be about all I’d achieve.
 I was armed with nothing but a passport photo of my father from the seventies and a couple of letters he had received from friends long ago.
 I had an address of a school which didn’t exist anymore and a few names of people who may or may not be alive.

-Once I had arrived and checked into a hotel, I jumped into a tuk tuk and asked the driver to take me to the school where my father had worked.
+Once I had arrived and checked into a hotel, I jumped into a tuk-tuk and asked the driver to take me to the school where my father had worked.
 It didn’t exist anymore but the driver asked a few friends and before long had discovered where the new school had relocated.

-At midday we arrived at Shree Mahesh School, where I disembarked and entered the school gates just in time to see the school’s new intake for the semester arrive.
+At midday, we arrived at Shree Mahesh School, where I disembarked and entered the school gates just in time to see the school’s new intake for the semester arrive.
 After explaining myself to countless staff I met the headmaster and was asked to stay for lunch along with the hundreds of new students!

-In the end I did much better than I could ever have expected.
+In the end, I did much better than I could ever have expected.
 On Christmas morning 2008, I called my father from Bhilwara at around 7am GMT.
 I said good morning before handing the phone to my hosts –Satynarain and Radheshyam Joshi.

 “Hello Geoffrey,” they cried.
-“It’s been a quite a while, my friend.”
+“It’s been quite a while, my friend.”
 It had indeed – around 38 years since they’d spoken.
 They were back in contact and stayed in touch, paving the way for a proper reunion in 2013.